 General OnePlus 6T Problems & Bugs

 Of course, these are just a few of the many potential issues someone could face.
 We’re seeing others, but they’re not as widespread.
 If you’re running an Oxygen OS beta, instead of the stable release, here’s how to revert back to the stable channel.
-Or, head to the OnePlus Android P forum for more help.
 Don’t forget to scroll through this list of common Android Pie problems and fixes.
+They’re still relevant on Android 10.

 For any and all other problems, the first step is to quickly reboot your OnePlus 6T.
 Whether that’s screen glitches or rotation, app crashes, battery drain, overheating, lag, or other minor things, try rebooting your phone.
 Actually, you can fix almost all little problems by rebooting the phone.
 Simply long-press the power button, and hit “restart”.